bobleesj/learn-swift-with-bob/course/object-oriented-swift/override-init-method-property.md

 ## Conclusion
-Now, you understand what goes under when you see or type phrases such as `super.init`, `super.viewDidLoad`, and `override`.
-If you have not been confident with OOP, this lesson could have been tough for you.
-So, make sure review if necessary.
+From now on, you no longer have to fear `super.init`, `super.viewDidLoad`, and `override`.
+If you feel stuck, I recommend you to watch the lecture multiple times and then ask questions if necessary.
+You've got to understand every piece of information from here.
+If not, you will suffer.
+A lot.

+In the following lesson, you will learn how one init method can initialize the other.